Millrose Games: History

 Some highlights in Millrose history include Ray Conger's 1929 upset win over Nurmi in the Wanamaker Mile; pole vaulter Cornelius Warmerdam becoming the first person to vault 15 ft indoors, in 1942; John Thomas hitting the first 7 ft high jump, in 1959; Mary Decker’s run to a 1500-meter World Indoor Record to encouragement from the crowd, in 1980; John Uelses becoming the first person to pole vault the height of 16 feet; Carl Lewis in 1984 breaking the World Indoor Record with a jump of 28 ft, 10.25 inches, a mark that still stands; Eamonn Coghlan notching his then record seventh Wanamaker Mile in 1987; Bernard Lagat breaking Coghlan's record with his eighth Wanamaker Mile triumph in 2010, and Stacy Dragila setting a late-night pole vault world record in 2001.

 For 70 of its first 96 years, the role of Millrose meet director was a father-son affair: Fred Schmertz directed the meet in 1934, passing on that position to his son Howard in 1975.
 In 2003, the title of Meet Director Emeritus was bestowed on the younger Schmertz.

 In May 2011 Norbert Sanders, the President of the Millrose Games, announced that, starting January 2012, the games would be moved to the Armory in Washington Heights, at 168th Street, and that a new all-day Saturday schedule would replace the Friday evening format.

 The Millrose Games, operated by The Armory Foundation, are also notable for their rigid anti-doping policies.
 In 2017, Millrose race director Ray Flynn told an ESPN reporter, "We have a mandate that we don't invite any athlete that has had any drug history in their past.
 We want to keep our meet free of any athlete that really has a violation."

-Statistics

-The most prolific winner in event history is Loren Murchison, a sprinter who won 13 titles between 1919 and 1926.
-He is followed by pole vaulter Bob Richards (11), hurdler Greg Foster and 500-600-800m runner Mark Everett (10), and hurdler Harrison Dillard and miler Eamonn Coghlan (9).
-Coghlan’s total includes seven Wanamaker Mile victories and two Masters Mile wins.

-Four women share the honor of most Millrose wins at eight apiece: 400-meter runner Diane Dixon, whose eight victories include five straight from 1988–1992; middle-distance runner Jearl Miles-Clark; shot putter Connie Price-Smith; and high jumper Tisha Waller.

-202 athletes share the distinction of being both Millrose Games and Olympic champions.

-Millrose Games Hall of Fame
+The Millrose Games were first added to the World Athletics Indoor Tour Gold Standard in 2022.

+At the 2023 Millrose Games, Dr. Anthony Fauci attended and was honored with The Armory's Presidents Award.

+At the 2024 Millrose Games, the President of World Athletics, Sebastian Coe, was given The Armory's Presidents Award.

+Editions

+Meeting directors

+The Millrose Games has had ten meeting directors over its rich history.

 World records

-Over the course of its history, numerous world records have been set at the Millrose Games.
+Over the course of its history, five world records and three world bests have been set at the Millrose Games.